Bunker Companies Join 150+ Global Industry Stakeholders Urging Full Decarbonisation of Shipping by 2050

 the technologies needed to build zero emission vessels and produce zero emission fuels and propulsion systems exist

-The group has also called on governments and work alongside the private sector and support industrial scale zero emission shipping projects through national action "to de-risk first movers and accelerate innovation starting now."
+The group has also called on governments to work alongside the private sector and support industrial scale zero emission shipping projects through national action "to de-risk first movers and accelerate innovation starting now."

 This should involve the setting of clear decarbonisation targets for domestic shipping and providing incentives and support to first movers and the broader deployment of zero emissions fuels and vessels, it says.